-The passage of the Sustainable Groundwater Management Act provides for local management of groundwater basins throughout California.
-The creation of sustainable groundwater management agencies will combine management with enforcement mechanisms in an attempt to ensure the sustainability of groundwater resources through planning which must be in place as early as 2020, and achieve sustainability goals in the basin within 20 years of implementation.
-There is significant concern that as a result of this Act the governance of groundwater supplies will look much differently in just a few years as local agencies will be tasked with ensuring groundwater pumping does not jeopardize the basin's ability to be sustainable over the long-term.
+The passage of the Sustainable Groundwater Management Act (SGMA) provides for local management of groundwater basins throughout California.
+The creation of groundwater sustainability agencies will combine with enforcement mechanisms to ensure the sustainable use of groundwater resources through plans which were required to be in place as of January 2020, to achieve sustainability in the basins within 20 years of implementation.
+There is significant concern that because of this Act, the governance of groundwater supplies will look much differently in just a few years, as local agencies will be tasked with ensuring that pumping of groundwater does not jeopardize the basin's ability to be sustainable over the long term.